ossf/community/project-security-insights-spec/README.md

 approved by the maintainers.
 In addition, the maintainers could decide to not accept direct contributions to the `SECURITY-INSIGHTS.yml`.

-## missing pull-request review or lacks in the review process
+## Missing pull-request review or lacks in the review process

 ### Missing pull-request review or lacks in the review process